pbharathreddy/Machine-Learning/Introduction/typesOfMLAlgorithms/README.md

 <p align="center">
 <img width=300 src="../../images/spoon-feeding.jpg" alt="Spoon-feeding image" />
 </p>
 Enough of spoon-feeding!
-Now let’s go to the second algorithm, unsupervised!
+Now let’s get unsupervised!

 ## 2. Unsupervised learning:
 The second type is unsupervised learning.
 When we **only** have features and not labels for training, it is called unsupervised.
 It can be used to solve the following types of problems: